-For qualified college or university graduates, you will find that this program enhances your existing skills and competencies.
-Your training will prepare you to act as a key player in responding to today's environmental challenges.
-Your studies will focus on the application of current engineering and scientific principles to protect and manage the environment in the following areas:
+For qualified college or university graduates, this program enhances existing skills and competencies.
+The training provided prepares graduates to act as key players in responding to today's environmental challenges.
+Studies focus on the application of current engineering and scientific principles to protect and manage the environment in the following areas:

 Graduates will be prepared to write Ministry of Environment Operator in Training (OIT) and Water Quality Analyst (WQA) licensing exams.

 Classroom instruction will be complemented by environmental monitoring training in the field, visits to solid-waste and industrial facilities, health and safety training, and visits to sites undergoing environmental investigations or clean up.
 The 40-hour HAZWOPER training course is offered as part of the program curriculum.
 During the completion of a term project, students are provided with mentoring advice from practicing environmental engineers, technologists, and scientists.

 Delivery Sequence: Cambridge - September/2014 (Open) - Fall | Winter | Spring/Summer